Blendify/blender-manual/blender_docs/manual/addons/io_fbx.rst

    For armature animations typically you just leave the armature enabled which is necessary for that type of animation.
    Reducing what is output makes the export and future import much faster.
    Normally each action will have its own name but the current or only take can be forced to be named "Default Take".
-Typically ensure that this option remains off.
+Typically, ensure that this option remains off.

 Properties